JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

     * Roll back to previous versions of your tables if needed.
     * Collaborate with others by merging changes from different branches.

+> In essence, Iceberg provides the table format, and Nessie provides the version control layer on top of those tables.

+> > This combination creates a powerful and flexible **data lakehouse architecture**.

 {{< /details >}}

+{{< details title="Nessie and Apache Iceberg were really cool | HDFS and PySpark 📌" closed="true" >}}

+Project Nessie and Apache Iceberg are designed to work very well together, and Nessie can indeed be used on top of Iceberg.

+* **Apache Iceberg:**
+    * This is a table format for massive analytic datasets.
+It brings table-like capabilities to data lakes, enabling features like ACID transactions, schema evolution, and time travel.
+    * Essentially, Iceberg helps organize your data lake into tables that behave more like traditional database tables.
+* **Project Nessie:**
+    * Nessie provides Git-like version control for your data lake.
+It allows you to create branches, commits, and tags for your data, making it easier to manage changes and collaborate.
+    * In the context of Iceberg, Nessie acts as a catalog that tracks the metadata of your Iceberg tables.
+This allows you to version the state of your tables, not just the underlying data files.

+**How They Work Together:**

+* Nessie enhances Iceberg by providing a way to manage the metadata of Iceberg tables.
+This means you can:
+    * Create branches to experiment with data transformations without affecting the production data.
+    * Roll back to previous versions of your tables if needed.
+    * Collaborate with others by merging changes from different branches.

 > In essence, Iceberg provides the table format, and Nessie provides the version control layer on top of those tables.

-This combination creates a powerful and flexible **data lakehouse architecture**.
+> > This combination creates a powerful and flexible **data lakehouse architecture**.

 * **HDFS + PySpark:**
     * This is a more traditional big data stack, often used in on-premises deployments.
 HDFS stores the data, and PySpark allows for Python-based data processing.

-It's true that data analytics tech stacks can vary widely, and the examples you provided are all relevant.

-Here's a breakdown of **typical components** and how they fit together:
+* **Databricks + S3:**
+    * This is a common cloud-based stack.
+Databricks provides the processing power (Spark), and S3 serves as the scalable data lake.

+* **MinIO + Apache Iceberg + Nessie:**
+    * This stack focuses on open-source technologies.
+MinIO provides object storage, Iceberg enables efficient data lake management, and Nessie adds version control (and time travel)

+{{< /details >}}

-**Core Components of a Data Analytics Tech Stack:**
+{{< details title="Core Components of a Data Analytics Tech Stack 📌" closed="true" >}}

 * **Data Storage:**
     * This is where the raw and processed data resides.
 Common options include:
         * **Cloud Storage:** Amazon S3, Google Cloud Storage (GCS), Azure Blob Storage.
-These are highly scalable and cost-effective.
+These are highly scalable and cost-effective **object stores** that serve as the foundation of cloud-native **data lakes**.
         * **Data Lakes:** HDFS (Hadoop Distributed File System), which is often used in on-premises or hybrid environments.
         * **Data Warehouses:** Snowflake, Google BigQuery, Amazon Redshift.
 These are optimized for analytical queries.
         * **Object Storage:** MinIO, which is an open source object storage solution that is S3 API compatible.

 * **Data Processing:**
     * These tools transform and prepare data for analysis:
         * **Apache Spark:** A powerful distributed processing engine used for large-scale data transformation and analysis.
+It includes modules like **Spark SQL** for structured data, **Spark Streaming** for real-time data, and **MLlib** for machine learning.
         * **Databricks:** A cloud-based platform built on Apache Spark, providing a collaborative environment for data engineering, data science, and machine learning.
+It also offers features like **Delta Lake** for data reliability and **MLflow** for managing the machine learning lifecycle.
         * **SQL-based tools:** These are essential for querying and manipulating data in data warehouses.
+This category includes modern tools that use SQL for transformations:
+            * **dbt (data build tool):** A transformation tool that enables data analysts and engineers to transform data in their data warehouses more effectively.
+It allows for modular SQL code and follows software engineering best practices.
+            * **Dataform:** Google's equivalent of dbt, used for transforming data in BigQuery using **SQLX**.

 * **Data Orchestration:**
     * These tools manage the flow of data through the pipeline:
         * **Apache Airflow:** A platform for programmatically authoring, scheduling, and monitoring workflows.
+It defines pipelines as **Directed Acyclic Graphs (DAGs)**.
         * **dbt (data build tool):** A transformation tool that enables data analysts and engineers to transform data in their data warehouses more effectively.
+        * **Cloud Composer:** Google Cloud's fully managed version of Apache Airflow, which simplifies its deployment and management.
+        * **Azure Data Factory (ADF):** Microsoft's visual ETL and orchestration service, offering a code-free approach to building data pipelines within the Azure ecosystem.

 * **Data Catalog and Governance:**
     * These tools help manage and govern data assets:
         * **Apache Iceberg:** An open table format for large analytic datasets.
+It provides features like **ACID transactions**, schema evolution, and time travel.
-        * **Project Nessie:** Provides Git-like capabilities for data lakes.
+        * **Project Nessie:** Provides **Git-like capabilities** (branches, commits, tags) for data lakes, working in conjunction with table formats like Apache Iceberg to provide full data versioning and governance.
-        * **Apache Hive Metastore:** A central repository for metadata.
+        * **Apache Hive Metastore:** A central repository for metadata, primarily used in the Hadoop ecosystem.
+It stores schema and location information for Hive tables.

 * **Data Visualization and Business Intelligence (BI):**
     * These tools allow users to explore and visualize data:
         * **Tableau, Power BI, Looker:** Popular BI platforms for creating dashboards and reports.